 A managed number of school places are reserved for students with Special Educational Needs.
 The SEN admissions process is managed centrally at ESFC and includes the Admissions and Review Process (ARP) to determine school placement and suitable provision.
 Places are reserved for students with special educational needs, who qualify through the ESF moderation process. https://www.esf.edu.hk/sen-admissions/

 - Applicants must submit the application package in full.

-- All Year 1 and Year 7 applications received within the Central Application Period (1 September to 30 September) have a computer generated random number.
-All the on-time applications will be ordered by priority category and random number for central processing.
-The interview list for each ESF/PIS school is then compiled taking into account the priority ordered list, the parent’s preferences as indicated on the online application form and the maximum number each school is able to interview.
-Applicants who are not able to gain a first round interview are waitlisted for their first preference school.
-Each year, our schools are oversubscribed with applications, hence we are not able to interview all applicants who apply on-time.
-Any Year 1 and Year 7 applications received after the Central Application Period will be placed at the end of their respective first preference school’s waiting list in date order of receipt.
+- All Year 1 and Year 7 applications received within the ‘Central Application Period’ (1 September to 30 September) will receive a computer generated random number.
+Applications will be ranked by priority category and assigned a random number for central processing.
+The interview list for each ESF/PIS school is compiled, taking into account the priority criteria, the parent’s preferences, placement availability and requirements in line with the EDB.
+Transport restrictions into Discovery Bay will also be taken to account for DC processing.
+Applicants who are not able to gain a first-round interview are waitlisted for their first preference school.
+Each year, our schools are oversubscribed with applications, and so unfortunately, we are not able to interview all applicants who apply on-time.
+Year 1 and Year 7 applications received after the Central Application period will be placed on a waiting list in date order of receipt.

-- Applicants will be invited for interview and assessment at the school as vacancies become available; a meeting with parents is included in the process.
+- Applicants will be invited for interview and assessment at the school as vacancies become available, a meeting with parents is included in the process.

 - Re-application is required when:

 - an offer for an interview and assessment has been declined;

 - an offer of a place has been declined;